alibaba/IOC-golang/example/README_EN.md

 ### AOP

+- call

+  A demo of real-time debuging interface using iocli

+- dynamic_plugin

+  A demo of dynamic interface proxy using Golang native plugin

 - obervability

   A debug demo to show feature to list and watch interface, methods, rt, real-time param values and so on.